Academic Programs Catalog

 1. Test of English as a Foreign Language (TOEFL).
 A total score of 550 with no subscores below 52 (paper version), or 80 with no subscore below 19 (22 for writing section) (Internet-based version) is required.
 The official report must be received by the Office of Admissions directly from Educational Testing Service.

-6. Michigan State University Certificate of English Language Proficiency (CELP).
+5. Michigan State University Certificate of English Language Proficiency (CELP).
 Regular admission: score of 65 with no subscore below 15 (17 for writing section).
-Provisional admission: score of 60. http://elc.msu.edu/tests/celc-celp/

 Minimum Scores for Provisional Admission

-International applicants who have acceptable academic credentials may be admitted to Michigan State University on a provisional basis with average TOEFL scores of at least 520 (paper version) or at least 70 (Internet-based version), or an average score of at least 72 on the MELAB, or 6 on the IELTS, or 72 on the Michigan State University English Language Test (MSUELT), or 48 on the Pearson Test of English Academic (PTE A).
+International applicants who have acceptable academic credentials may be admitted to Michigan State University on a provisional basis with average TOEFL scores of at least 520 (paper version) or at least 70 (Internet-based version), or 6 on the IELTS, or 72 on the Michigan State University English Language Test (MSUELT), or 48 on the Pearson Test of English Academic (PTE A), or a score of 60 on the Michigan State University Certificate of English Language Proficiency (CELP).

 Provisionally admitted students must take classes at the English Language Center, and restrictions are placed on the number of academic courses that they may take.
 Any student admitted provisionally because of an English language deficiency must correct that deficiency within one calendar year.